shm-li/convreflex/README.md

 Follow the steps in [profiling](profiling) to gather profiling data of the basic model.

-Follow [shortcut_creation](shortcut_creation) to analyze the profiling data and create a shortcut configuration.
+Follow [shortcut_creation](shortcut_creation) to analyze the profiling data and create a shortcut configuration, and generate C code with the shortcuts.

 Follow [shortcut_evaluation](shortcut_evaluation) to evaluate the accuracy of the new model.